AnthonyMastrean/anthonymastrean.github.com/source/_posts/2015-05-20-collective-virtual-meetings.markdown

  * Be sure to record the meeting and provide a streaming and download link, a transcript (or minutes, etc.), and any relevant notes on a wiki and as a reply to the meeting invite, so that all the participants have access.

+## Mobile

 If you must require a code to dial in to the audio line, most phones should support commas (soft-pause, around 2 secs) and semi-colons (hard-pause, requires you to tap a button) between the conference number and the code.
 For example:

 ```
 1-800-123-4567,1234567#
 ```

+## Recordings

+You should provide the link to the downloadable recording, because who wants to stream the recording when WebEx's plugin asks for these permissions?

+{% img /images/meetings/webex.png %}

+If you're awesome, you'll convert the recordings to a normal format using their [recording editor](https://chocolatey.org/packages/webexeditor).